parallel-web/competitive-analysis-demo/README.md

 ## Setup

 You need [wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/) and a Cloudflare account to host this.
-Also

 First, clone the repo and configure `wrangler.json` in a way that works for you (need to remove account_id and change or remove routes).